First Gen Faculty and Staff

 Degree(s) Earned

-Ph.D. in Counseling Psychology with specialty in children and multicultural topics.
-First in family to go to and graduate college.
+Ph.D. in Counseling Psychology, with specialty in multicultural topics.
+I was the first person in my family to graduate college.

 What advice would you share with our first-generation college students?